wlong0827/Imagine-Tomorrow/README.md

 ## Setup

-Before you can run or deploy the sample, you need to do the following:
+Before you can run or deploy the website, you need to do the following:

-1. Refer to the [appengine/README.md][readme] file for instructions on running and deploying.
 1. Install dependencies:

     With `npm`: